adrien-legros/rhods-mnist/README.md

 ### Lab scripts

 Scripts are deployed using kustomize.
-If you want to run the same script more than once, first run bellow command than use `oc create -f ./lab/SCRIPT/job.yaml`, replacing SCRIPT with the right directory.
+If you want to run the same script more than once, first delete the completed job using `oc delete -n mnist job <SCRIPT_NAME>`.
+Replace SCRIPT_NAME with *lab-solve* or *lab-reset*.

 #### Solve